SchildCode/NSPEK-3031_TilleggK/README.md

 # NSPEK-3031_TilleggK
 - Simulation of hourly performance of heat-pumps or chillers by means of bilinear interpolation of capacity and COP in accordance with European standards EN 13612-2, EN 14825, and Norwegian Technical Specification SN NSPEK 3031:2020 Appendix K.
 - The workbook also calculates part-load COP using a relation between Part-Load Factor (PLF) vs Part-Load Ratio (PLR).
-This is done in a flexible way that can handle any heat pump (both single-speed and variable-speed compressors for air/air, air/water, water/air or water/water heat pumps).
+This is done in a flexible way that can handle all kinds of heat pump (both single-speed and variable-speed compressors for air/air, air/water, water/air or water/water heat pumps).
 This approach is an improvement upon EN 13612-2, EN 14825, but still compliant by adjusting the 3 coefficients.

 - The workbook contains four example sheets (with red-colourd tabs) for hourly heat-pump calculations.
 In each case the calculations integrate the total energy delivered to the heat pump and the electric boiler:
   1. Space heating only